Epic Tips for Leash Training a Puppy to Walk Without Pulling

 Loose leash walks are normally done with a 4- or 6-foot leash, and you can use a collar or a harness.
-If your dog is pulling even a little bit, a harness with a front clip will be best.

 When walking in the neighborhood, we strive to have the leash with a nice relaxed J shape, which means the pup is walking at your side, but not in a tight, controlled way.
 This enables your pup to sniff and explore while allowing you to pull him close if something threatens his safety.

 The third type of walk you might be thinking of is a heel walk.
 In a heel walk, your dog has his head directly at the seam of your pants.
 His head is tilted, so his eyes remain in contact with yours 100% of the time.

 Think of this like a military march for humans.
 Is it relaxing?
 Nope!
 Did they have to practice a lot to get it just right?
 Yep!